 Subject to the discussion above under "Passive Foreign Investment Company Rules," distributions paid on ordinary shares or ADSs, other than certain pro rata distributions of ordinary shares or ADSs, will generally be treated as dividends to the extent paid out of our current or accumulated earnings and profits (as determined under U.S. federal income tax principles).
 Distributions in excess of such earnings and profits generally will be non-taxable to a U.S. Holder to the extent of, and will reduce by a corresponding amount, such U.S. Holder's tax basis in the ordinary shares or ADSs.
-Any distributions in excess of such tax basis will generally be taxable to such U.S. Holder as gain from sale of the ordinary shares or ADSs in the manner usersibed below under "Sale of other Taxable Disposition of Ordinary Shares and ADSs".
+Any distributions in excess of such tax basis will generally be taxable to such U.S. Holder as gain from sale of the ordinary shares or ADSs in the manner described below under "Sale of other Taxable Disposition of Ordinary Shares and ADSs".
 Because we may not calculate our earnings and profits under U.S. federal income tax principles, we expect that distributions generally will be reported to U.S. Holders as dividends.
 Subject to applicable limitations, dividends paid to certain non-corporate U.S. Holders may be taxable at preferential rates applicable to "qualified dividend income."
 However, the qualified dividend income treatment may not apply if we are treated as a PFIC with respect to the U.S. Holder.
 The amount of the dividend will be treated as foreign-source dividend income to U.S. Holders and will not be eligible for the dividends-received deduction generally available to U.S. corporations under the Code.
 Dividends will generally be included in a U.S. Holder's income on the date of the U.S. Holder's receipt of the dividend.
 The amount of any dividend income paid in foreign currency will be the U.S. dollar amount calculated by reference to the exchange rate in effect on the date of actual or constructive receipt, regardless of whether the payment is in fact converted into U.S. dollars.
-If the dividend income.
+If the dividend is converted into U.S. dollars on the date of receipt, a U.S. Holder should not be required to recognize foreign currency gain or loss in respect of the dividend income.
 A U.S. Holder may have foreign currency gain or loss if the dividend is converted into U.S. dollars after the date of receipt.
 Such gain or loss would generally be treated as U.S.-source ordinary income or loss.
 The amount of any distribution of property other than cash (and other than certain pro rata distributions of ordinary shares or ADSs or rights to acquire ordinary shares or ADSs) will be the fair market value of such property on the date of distribution.